evemonk/errbit-ng/README.md

 ## Features

 * Modern Ruby 3.1 or later
 * Modern Ruby on Rails 6.1.
-7.0+ upgrade in progress
+7.0+ upgrade in progress.
 * First Class JRuby support (in progress).
 For errbit-ng itself on jruby and applications running on jruby.

 ## Migration from errbit